Document Type : Research Paper

 Abstract

-Education, as a key indicator of human development, plays a decisive role in reducing social and economic inequalities.
-Unequal access to education exacerbates income disparities.
-The primary objective of this research is to examine the impact of different educational levels on income distribution inequality in Iran, using data from the Household Expenditure (Income) Survey (HIES) from 1984 to 2023.
-In this study, households were categorized based on the educational attainment of the head of the household.
-Subsequently, the Gini coefficient of income was calculated separately for each educational level.
-The effect of educational inequality (measured as the standard deviation of educational expenditures) on income inequality within each educational category was examined using an econometric panel ARDL model.
-Control variables, including mean household expenditures and the unemployment rate within each educational group, were also incorporated.
-The results indicate that inequality in access to education, as well as the unemployment rate, both significantly and positively intensify income inequality.
-Conversely, the mean household expenditure within each educational period had a significant mitigating effect on income inequality.
-Furthermore, the findings reveal that educational inequality in Iran has followed an increasing trend over time, reaching its highest level in recent years.
-Based on the results of this study, it is recommended that the government adopt appropriate policies to reduce educational inequality and enhance access to higher education for all members of society, particularly low-income groups.
+Education, as one of the key indicators of human development, plays a decisive role in reducing social and economic inequalities.
+Unequal education exacerbates income disparities, while economic inequality restricts balanced access to education.
+This study examines the impact of different educational levels on income distribution inequality in Iran using Household Income and Expenditure Survey (HIES) data from 1984–2023.
+In this research, the Gini coefficient was calculated for each educational level.
+The effect of educational inequality (measured by the standard deviation of educational expenditures) on income inequality was then analyzed using the Panel ARDL econometric model, with average household expenditures and unemployment rates as control variables.
+The results indicated that educational inequality in Iran followed an increasing trend over time, reaching its highest level in recent years.
+Furthermore, the findings revealed that both educational inequality and unemployment rates had a positive and statistically significant effect on income inequality.
+Additionally, the results demonstrated that average household expenditures within each educational group had a negative and significant impact on reducing income inequality.
+Finally, based on the study’s findings, it is recommended that the government implement appropriate policies to reduce educational inequality and enhance access to higher education for all members of society, particularly low-income groups.

 Keywords